chingu-voyages/v50-tier3-team-21/README.md

 ## Testing

-- Some of the automated tests were written in [Jest](https://jestjs.io/) and can be executed with `npm run test` in backend directory.
+Some of the automated tests were written in [Jest](https://jestjs.io/) and can be executed with `npm run test` in backend directory.

-- Because of the time constraint, and because the developers had decided to work with the tecnologies that weren't used by them before, a lot of time was spent into studying, learning and discussing the solutions and implementing them.
+Because of the time constraint, and because the developers had decided to work with the tecnologies that weren't used by them before, a lot of time was spent into studying, learning and discussing the solutions and implementing them.

+Having all that in mind, the team has decided to implement more tests in the future versions of the app.
+Nevertheless, the manual tests were performed by the team.
+Backend functionalities were tested with [Postman](https://www.postman.com/) and [Beekeeper Studio](https://www.beekeeperstudio.io/), and frontend functionalities were tested with the browsers on various devices.

 ## Technologies Used